Firestorm Collective, July 2015

-Firestorm Cafe & Books opened its doors in May of 2008.
-Established as a worker-owned and self-managed business.
+We opened Firestorm Books & Coffee in May of 2008 as a worker-owned and self-managed business.
 Through the operation of a bookstore and cafe our collective aims to provide community space, critical literature and an alternative economic model based on cooperative, libertarian principles.
 In 2014, we moved our project from its original location in Downtown Asheville to a larger storefront on Haywood Road in West Asheville.

-Behind the curtain, Firestorm Cafe & Books is run without bosses or supervisors, relying instead on a horizontal workplace.
-Each worker-owner is responsible for both weekly shift work and a share of managerial duties.
-Decision making is achieved using a formalized consensus process in which each participant has an equal voice.
-This cooperative environment creates a more empowering and enjoyable workplace while strengthening the business itself.
+Our co-operative operates without bosses or supervisors, relying instead on well developed team structures.
+Decision making is achieved "horizontally," using a formal consensus process in which each participant has equal voice.
+This collaborative environment creates a more empowering and enjoyable workplace while strengthening the business itself.

-The ownership structure we require precludes us from applying for 501(c)3 nonprofit status; however, we are committed to a not-for-profit model and we will reinvest 100% of our earnings in the community once we are able to compensate labor at the equivalent of a livable wage.
+The ownership structure we require precludes us from applying for 501(c)3 nonprofit status; however, we are committed to a not-for-profit model and we will reinvest 100% of our earnings in the community once we are able to sustain our labor at the equivalent of a livable wage.

 Firestorm's mission is to demonstrate the feasibility and desirability of a workplace based on free cooperation.
 We seek to sustain and nourish our collective through fulfilling work, personal empowerment and equitable compensation while providing a hub for anarchist thought and culture in WNC.